-The actions discussed within this section should be undertaken while lying in bed.
+The actions discussed in this section should be undertaken while lying in bed.
 Consistently and persistently partaking in these activities can help improve sleeping patterns while promoting deeper and a more restful night’s sleep.

 Stay Warm Yet Cool

 If you are cold you will not be able to sleep.
-On the other hand if you are too hot you will also suffer the consequences of lost sleep.
+On the other hand, if you are too hot you will also suffer the consequences of lost sleep.
 Therefore, stay cool by lowering the temperature within your bedroom, or by covering yourself with just a thin sheet.
 Likewise, stay warm by wearing socks to bed or covering yourself with another blanket.
 As a rule of thumb, make sure that you are comfortable; never too hot or cold at any time.

 Listen to White Noise

-If you are struggling to deal with a noisy neighbor or partner (the snorer in the family), than one way to numb the sounds is to listen to white noise.
+If you are struggling to deal with a noisy neighbor or partner (the snorer in the family), then one way to numb the sounds is to listen to white noise.
 Turn on a fan or an ocean MP3 that will relax you — effectively numbing external sounds.
 There are also plenty of free mobile and tablet apps that can assist you with this.

 That’s it, just sleep.
 Many people read, watch TV, talk with others, and eat in bed.
-Do not allow your brain the freedom to associate your bed to anything else but sleeping.
+Do not allow your brain the freedom to associate your bed with anything else but sleeping.
 This by itself can dramatically improve your sleep as you begin to associate just sleeping with your mattress and pillow.

 A Deep Sleeper’s Nutritional Guidelines

-It is a well known fact that what we ingest affects our body in immeasurable ways.
+It is a well-known fact that what we ingest affects our body in immeasurable ways.
 By following some very simple nutritional guidelines you can dramatically improve the depth and restfulness of your sleep.
 Here are some suggestions to help you get started: